ARPOISE/ARpoise/unity/AndroidArvosU2018_3/Readme.md

 # AR-vos -Android- App

 ## Overview
-This directory contains the Unity 3D project used to build the AR-vos -Android- App with Unity 3D version 2018.3.14.
+This directory contains the Unity 3D project used to build the **AR-vos** -Android- App with Unity 3D version 2018.3.14.
-If you clone and open this project with Unity 3D, version 2018.3.14, you should be able to build AR-vos.
+If you clone and open this project with Unity 3D, version 2018.3.14, you should be able to build **AR-vos**.

-The AR-vos -Android- App has been submitted to the Google Play Store.
+The **AR-vos** -Android- App has been submitted to the Google Play Store.
 You do not need to build it yourself.

 ## Functionality
 - Connects to the ARpoise-Directory front-end and supplies the location of the user's device.

-- AR-vos currently only has one default layer shown everywhere in the world.
+- **AR-vos** currently only has one default layer shown everywhere in the world.

 - Downloads the list of **POI**s of the default layer.